 - Setting up a training schedule for them

 These things aren’t as simple as they seem to be.
 As a HR you should know, how challenging it is to make sure that a new hire fits into their chosen role.
 You have to constantly keep track of their progress and their compatibility with rest of the staff.

 So here are few best practices for employee on-boarding.

 When you join an office, what would you expect from the HR department or other employees from the administration department?
 That they do their verification and know something about you and your previous work.
 Your primary responsibility in this phase is to collect details from the new hire and setup a suitable work environment for them.
 To be specific, this is what you do in this phase.

 Verification – Verify the details provided by the new hire from their previous workplace, if any.
-This is important because you cannot hire someone who has given you false details about their previous work experience or education.
+This is important because you cannot hire someone who has given you false details.
 Background checks are always important in any field.

 Work-station – Setup a work station suitable for them depending on their work profile.
 Put little effort and setup a personalized workstation with adequate amount of stationery.

 Agenda – Set up an agenda for them.
 This can be a rough sketch of how the new hire is going to contribute to the organizational success.
 Here you set up goals for their role.
 And how these goals, when fulfilled, will meet the goals of the company as a whole.

 Welcome – Send them a personalized welcome message (e-mail) welcoming them to your organization.
 Make them feel happy that they were chosen by your company.

 “Hey, there’s a new hire who’s going to join us today.
 You know that, don’t you?
 Make sure that the on-boarding goes good”, says your boss.
 You must be wondering, it’s just another new hire and they’ll find their way somehow, what else would you do as a HR to get the employee on-boarding right?
 Well, here’s what you can do when you have new hires joining your company.